 Most recently, Arm & Hammer manufacturer Church and Dwight decided to enter the field and offer its baking soda in a large-format resealable bag for products sold

 in club stores.
 The new package utilizes Zip-Pak’s proprietary Powder-Proof(tm)

 zipper.
 The film and zipper work in unison to form a moisture barrier to keep

 the baking soda fresh and powdery.
 Patented evacuation ports eliminate the

-product from the profile area, which means the zipper area stays clear, and can open and close easily; the Powder-Proof(tm) zipper is ideal for granular or
+product from the profile area, which means the zipper area stays clear, and can open and close easily; the Powder-Proof(tm) zipper is ideal for granular or powder products.

 In another case, Zip-Pak enabled Plum-rose USA, one of the largest producers of premium sliced meats and deli hams in the United States, to offer a new package for a planned line of high-quality, thinly sliced, uniquely flavored meats, called Danola Supreme Deli Classic meats.
 Zip-Pak’s SLIDER(tm) technology was especially made for preformed pouches used with fill/seal equipment, as well as for automated form/fill/seal equipment, and eliminates the need to worry that a family member didn’t close the zipper properly, sacrificing food freshness.
 The slider is described as the ideal solution for manufacturers who want to give consumers a preferred package without sacrificing fill speeds on their packaging lines.